GitSatyen/CourseBuas/_pages/index.md

 <!---
 What are you not so good at?
 What do you find difficult?
 What do you want to improve about yourself?
 How do you think you can realize those improvements?
 -->
-I'm not the best at communication.
+I'm not the best with communicating.
 I really think I should just let my thoughts out more.
 Also not so good at math.

 ## Accomplishments